© 2016 Mushroompeople

 Harvest your trees and cut your logs in the Fall, Winter or Spring.
 For best mushroom yields, trees should be cut after the leaves turn brown, when the sap and sugar migrate down to the branches and trunk to act as antifreeze.
 Good sources of logs include firewood suppliers, tree-trimmers, and farmers.
 The ideal logs are 3″ to 6″ in diameter and cut 40″ long.
 Avoid damaging the bark by rough handling.
-Loosely stack the logs in dappled shade with some space between them, or cover them with 80% shade cloth.
+Stack the logs loosely with space between them in dappled shade, or cover them with 80% shade cloth.

 Inoculate the logs within 3 weeks or less after cutting them to size.